i05nagai/memorandum/language/english.md

     * coarse lead shot used in shotgun shells.
 * brrage
 * bombardment
+    * n, C or U
+    * a continuous attack on a place with guns or bombs
+        * aerial bombardment
 * alveolar ridge
     * tooth ridge
 * burn one's bridge